|[View Job Specification]||[View Printable Version]|

 These questions test your ability to understand, analyze, and use the internal logic of data presented in tabular form.
 You may be asked to perform tasks such as completing tables, drawing conclusions from them, analyzing data trends or interrelationships, and revising or combining data sets.
 The concepts of rate, ratio, and proportion are tested.
 Mathematical operations are simple, and computational speed is not a major factor in the test.
 You should bring with you a hand-held battery- or solar-powered calculator for use on this test.
 You will not be permitted to use the calculator function of your cell phone.

 TEST GUIDE: The New York State Department of Civil Service has not prepared a test guide for this examination.
-However, candidates may find information in the publication "How to Take a Written Test" helpful in preparing for this test.
-This publication is available on line at: www.cs.ny.gov/testing/localtestguides.cfm
+However, candidates may find information in the publication 'General Guide to Written Tests' helpful in preparing for this test.
+This publication is available on line at: http://www.cs.ny.gov/testing/testguides.cfm

 CALCULATORS: Use of calculators is RECOMMENDED for this exam.
 Candidates should bring quiet, hand-held, solar or battery powered calculators.
 Devices with typewriter keyboards, `Spell Checkers,' `Personal Digital Assistants,' `Address Books,' `Language Translators,' `Dictionaries,' or any similar devices are prohibited.
 You may not bring books or other reference materials.
 You may not bring cellular phones, beepers, pagers, or headphones.